A Guide to Reactive Printing Process

 Check design with approval and also settings if there any m/c setup problem

-Everything is ok then starts production
+Everything is ok, and then production starts.

 Steaming